Vjww/GpwEditor/ConsoleApplication/readme.txt

                     |
                  Mappers

-//DbContext - collection of repositories
+Database - contains repositories

-RepositoryManager - collection of repositories Repositories - collection of entities
+Repositories - contains entities
+Entities - contains game data

+Direct - access to memory streams
-DataSources - data source for the editing context
+DataSources - data source for the editing context Streams - loads/saves data from/to files

-Entities - objects to store game data
+Files - contains game data

 Populators - imports/exports entities from/to memory streams
-Streams - imports/exports data from/to files

-Mappers - where to find the values in the game files.
+Mappers - where to find the values in the game files

-Services - largely memory stream and file services